 - A microarchitecture-focused firmware engineer to ensure the processor meets the real-time requirements of the application

-- An object-oriented-software-focused firmware engineer to design scalable, reusable architectures that can meet the complex software requirements driven by internet connectivity
+- An software-focused firmware engineer to design scalable, reusable software that can meet the complex requirements driven by internet connectivity

-When putting it all together is a very difficult and challenging endeavor indeed.
+When putting it all together, it is a very difficult and challenging endeavor indeed.
 I have witnessed projects that are taking many months or even years longer than expected due to these skills not coalescing in the right way and causing needless (and time-consuming) hardware revisions.

 How Stratify Labs can Help

 Stratify Labs licenses and supports a high level operating system for microcontrollers called Stratify OS which turns a firmware problem into a software problem.
 Unlike other microcontroller operating systems (commonly called an RTOS), Stratify OS completely abstracts the hardware away providing firmware application developers with:

 - Device Drivers

 - Networking Stacks

 Using Stratify OS greatly reduces the firmware skills required to build sophisticated internet connected devices on microcontrollers.